pegasystems/pega-helm-charts/docs/prepping-local-system-runbook-windows.md

 3. Follow the install wizard to accept the license, authorize the installer to make changes on your computer, and proceed with the install.

 As part of the initial installation, you must authorize Docker.app with your system password during the install process.
-Privileged access is needed to enable Hyper-V and containers, install networking components, and links to the Docker apps.
+The Docker application requires access to enable Hyper-V and containers, install networking components, and links to the Docker apps.
 The installation requires several reboots to install/enable these features.
 Docker Desktop takes 1-3 minutes to display on initial start.

 4. In the **Configuration** window, do not select **Use Windows containers instead of Linux containers (this can be changed after the installation)**